VKCOM/useWeb3/README.md

     })
 -   support network/account change
 -   support context (or redux/etc.)
+-   add the _chain ID_ of the network the current wallet is connected to
+-   add metadata about the network the current wallet is connected to and switching networks
 -   minimal size for npm package
 -   example
 -   magick and gnosis wallets?
 -   binance smart chain wallet?

+#### BACKLOG

+- get balance
+- get networks with balance